-Table 8-25 • Edit Project: Review and Remediation Settings Tab (cont.)
+Table 8-26 • Edit Project: Review and Remediation Settings Tab (cont.)

-Category Section/Field Description Actions These buttons contro tabs.
+Category Section/Field Description Assignee for remediation work If desired, designate a new default development contact to which to assign remediation tasks.
+This contact can then manage the task accordingly-for example, reassigning it to another user or manually creating an external work item and assigning it to someone on the development team.
+For details about managing and reassigning tasks, see Creating and Managing Tasks for Project Inventory.
+To select a new contact, click Change User next to the name of the current assignee, select a user from the Select newcontact dialog, and click Apply .
+Actions These buttons contro tabs.
 I whether changes to project settings are saved across all Edit Project Save Click this button to save your project edits and return to the Summary tab.
 Cancel Click this button to return to the Summary tab without saving your project edits.

-Editing the Project Definition and General Settings

-Policy Page

-Policy Details Window

-Project Defaults Tab

-Managing Policy Profiles

-Creating Inventory from the Project Inventory Tab

-Creating and Viewing External Work Items for a Project Inventory Task

-Updating Inventory Review and Remediation Settings for a Project
+Editing the Project Definition and General Settings Policy Page Policy Details Window Project Defaults Tab Managing Policy Profiles Creating Inventory from the Project Inventory Tab Creating and Viewing External Work Items for a Project Inventory Task Updating Inventory Review and Remediation Settings for a Project Associating the Project with an Application Life Cycle System to Create Work Items

-ALM Settings